A NSW Government website

 Meringo Creek is a small back-dune lagoon with an intermittently closed entrance located on the south coast of New South Wales.
 This estuary is surrounded by the Eurobodalla National Park.

-Water quality
+Water quality report card

 As part of our water quality monitoring program we assess the water quality and ecosystem health of an estuary using a range of relevant indicators.
 We sample a subset of the estuaries between Wollongong and the Victorian border every 3 years.
-The most recent sampling in Meringo Creek was completed over the 2021–22 summer when 2 sites were sampled on a monthly basis.
+The most recent sampling in Meringo Creek was completed over the 2021–22 summer, when 2 sites were sampled on a monthly basis.

 This report card represents 2 water quality indicators that we routinely measure: the amount of algae present and water clarity.
 Low levels of these 2 indicators equate with good water quality.